-If this will be your first time celebrating Christmas in Spain then it is high time to learn about the Spanish Christmas customs or traditions as they might differ from those to which you are already accustomed.
-Below we’ve listed some that you may just need to adopt whilst living here in Spain 🙂
+If this will be your first time celebrating Christmas in Spain then it is high time to learn about typical Spanish Christmas customs or traditions as they might differ from those to which you are already accustomed.
+Below we’ve listed some that you may just need to adopt whilst living here in Spain.

-Christmas eve is celebrated on December 24 and is of huge importance, it is generally a big family affair.
-Usually, members of the extended family gather around a feast which although differs depending on where you are in Spain will almost certainly include; jamón (Spanish ham), marisco (sea food), cordero (leg of lamb), pescado (fish) of meat, wine and all kinds of desserts
+Christmas eve is celebrated on December 24th and is of huge importance, it is generally a big family affair.
+Usually, members of the extended family gather around a feast which although differs depending on where you are in Spain will almost certainly include; jamón (Spanish ham), marisco (sea food), cordero (leg of lamb), pescado (fish), fine wine and all kinds of desserts.

 In many homes, especially ones with children, Nochebuena is a very exciting night: it’s when Papá Noel (Santa Claus) brings gifts to all the children who have been good during the year.
 Some regions of Spain have their own traditions: in the Basque Country, it’s Olentzero who leaves the gifts, while children from Cataluña and Aragón receive gifts from Tió de Nadal.